i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

 You can also download the [IIFE bundle](https://raw.githubusercontent.com/i3-Market-V2-Public-Repository/SP3-SCGBSSW-CR-NonRepudiationLibrary/main/dist/bundles/iife.js), the [ESM bundle](https://raw.githubusercontent.com/i3-Market-V2-Public-Repository/SP3-SCGBSSW-CR-NonRepudiationLibrary/main/dist/bundles/esm.min.js) or the [UMD bundle](https://raw.githubusercontent.com/i3-Market-V2-Public-Repository/SP3-SCGBSSW-CR-NonRepudiationLibrary/main/dist/bundles/umd.js) and manually add it to your project, or, if you have already installed `@i3m/non-repudiation-library` in your project, just get the bundles from `node_modules/@i3m/non-repudiation-library/dist/bundles/`.

-### Example for an i3-MARKET Provider using the Non-Repudiation Protocol
+### Example for an i3-MARKET Provider running the Non-Repudiation Protocol

 Before starting the agreement you need: